jcmincke/jazzml/README.md

 A Decoder can be viewed as a specification of the expected structure of a json/yaml document.

 This 2 step strategy brings some level of implicit checking.
-That is, if a document structure does not conform to the Decoder, the parsing will fails.
+That is, if a document structure does not conform to the Decoder, the parsing fail.

-Other nice features of `jazzml` includes the possibility to define Decoders for recursive data structures and to dynamically chose a Decoder based on some specific value defined by the json/yaml document.
+Other nice features of `jazzml` include the possibility to define Decoders for recursive data structures and to dynamically choose a Decoder based on some specific value defined by the json/yaml document.

 You'll find a more complete documentation on [readthedocs.io](https://jazzml.readthedocs.io/en/latest/api.html)